pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ![Pulumi new project ready to go message](pulumi-new-project-ready-to-go.png)

-### 3. Deploy your model as a new SageMaker endpoint
+### 3. Deploy your model as a new Sagemaker endpoint

 This step may take between 10 and 20 minutes while Amazon builds your infrastructure and deploys the configured model.
 You can follow along in the console as resources are provisioned, or open the link displayed in terminal to view the deployment status and other stack information in Pulumi Cloud.